Wubaboo/memory-games/README.md

 # Memory Games

-I have some family members that suffer from Alzheimer's.
+I have some family members who suffer from Alzheimer's.
 This is my attempt at combatting it.

 Try them [here](https://wubaboo.github.io/memory-games)